apache/flink/docs/content/docs/concepts/glossary.md

 #### Aggregation

-Aggregation is an operation that takes multiple values and returns a single value.
-When working with streams, it generally makes more sense to think in terms of aggregations over finite windows, rather than over the entire stream.
+Aggregation is an operation that takes multiple [records](#record) and aggregates them into a single record using a user-provided aggregation logic (i.e. counting the number of records).
+When working with [DataStreams](#datastream), it generally makes more sense to think in terms of aggregations over finite [windows](#window), rather than over the entire DataStream, since records availability cannot be assumed over time, like with traditional database systems.

 #### (Flink) Application